-The controls are solutions containing ethanol at different concentration either in water or blood.
+The controls are solutions containing ethanol at different concentrations either in water or blood.
 At least ten percent of the samples in a batch will be positive controls and at least two control samples will be whole blood controls.
 Two controls will be high-level controls (ethanol concentration $\geq 0.30$ g/dL).
 Two controls will be low-level controls (ethanol concentrations $\leq 0.06$ g/dL).
-The remaining controls will be mid-level controls (ethanol concentrations > 0.06 g/dL and < 0.30 g/dL).
+The remaining controls will be mid-level controls (ethanol concentrations $\geq 0.06$ g/dL and < 0.30 g/dL).
 The controls will be distributed throughout the sequence such that one high-level control, one low-level control, and one mid-level control are evaluated before any case samples and also after all case samples.
 At least one of these pre-case and post-case controls will be a whole blood control.
 Controls will be placed in a batch such that every five cases are bracketed by a control.
+At least one control will be purchased from an accredited reference material provider and meet the requirements of certified reference materials.